ThomasSanson/the-devsecops-plugin/README.md

 ## Environment Variables

 ### Task Control Variables
-You can customize the behavior of the plugin by setting environment variables in your `.env` file.
+You can customize the behavior of the toolbox by setting environment variables in your `.env` file.

 **Setup:**
 ```bash